Design tools

 How it works for a web developer

-Switching to linked design might slightly impact your standard practices at the beginning, but will save you lots of time and effort later on:
+Switching to linked design might slightly impact your standard practices at the beginning, but it will save you lots of time and effort later on:

 • Copy the link to the CSS file in Lunacy and add it to your HTML document.
 Stick to the CSS styles and color variables in the code.